COVID-19: Impact on school

 Dear parents and carers,

-We have received information, from Dudley Council's Public Health Team, on the expansion of testing and the recommendation for people to arrange COVID-19 tests if any of a wider range of symptoms are displayed (including loss of appetite, sore throat, extreme tiredness, sneezing, headaches, diarrhoea, vomiting, nausea, muscle or joint pain, running nose or congestion).
-Please read this information (shown below) carefully.
+Please read the information from Dudley Council's Public Health Team, on the expansion of testing and the recommendation for people to arrange COVID-19 tests if any the wider range of symptoms are displayed.
+A letter has also been sent to school, to be shared with all parents, from our Director of Public Health; please make sure that you read this carefully.

 Thank you very much to those of you who have supported us with the measures we have put in place- if we all continue to do our bit, hopefully we all be able to enjoy more 'normality' by the summer!